Meet Alan Osmond - Part 2

 If you've reached Alan Osmond Part 2 and would like to read Part 1 first, click here to go there now.

 David shared a bit about dealing with his MS on his website.
-You can also read his blog here.
-And if you want to go straight to his videos, click here.
+You can also read his blog there.
+You can also find his videos as well.
 Want to see pictures?
 (You know you do).
-Just click here, (opens in a new window).
+Just use the link above.
+(Link opens in a new window).

 Being on American Idol is a great opportunity for me.
 It gives me a chance to share not only my music, but to also let people know a little more about MS. There’s no cure for MS.